chatthillscharter/chcs-governance/working_agenda.md

 ## Principal's Report
 * End of Year Data Review
 * DCI Position
+* Pre-Planning
-* School Goals for the Year
+* Review Primary Focus for Coming Year

 ### New Business
 1. Approval of Board Retreat Contract
+2. Discussion of New Board Members

 <hr/>